Car plows into pizzeria near Paris, killing 12-year-old girl

 The soldiers were part of Operation Sentinel, launched in the wake of Islamist attacks in Paris in early 2015.
 The Levallois-Perret attack was the 15th on troops and police in the last two-and-a-half years, many of them Islamic State-inspired.

-Reporting by Richard Lough and Yves Clarisse editing by Mark Heinrich
+Reporting by Richard Lough, Yves Clarisse and Danielle Rouquie; editing by Mark Heinrich, Larry King